This post may contain affiliate links. Please read my disclosure policy.

 Country fried steak is a classic American recipe for breaded, pan fried cube steak with pan gravy.
 Make this recipe for dinner or breakfast!

 Country Fried Steak

-Both of these dishes consist of a battered and fried piece of tenderized steak that’s covered in gravy.
+People often confuse country fried steak and chicken fried steak Both dishes consist of battered and fried beef steak covered in gravy.
 However, there are some distinct differences that set them apart:

 Chicken fried steak

 - Served with a peppery white gravy, often on the side

 - More popular in Texas and the Midwest

 - Typically made with cube steak